-The guidance is a reference for those making chief officer appointments.
+The guidance is a reference for those making chief police officer appointments.
 It supports with designing and delivering the process.

 Using the guidance